CS452-SP22/StarterCode/README.md

 The code you edit will now push to the repo you have setup.

-### How can I easily track which Lab/Step that I am working on?
+### How can I easily track which lab/step that I am working on?

 Take a peak here: `https://git-scm.com/book/en/v2/Git-Basics-Tagging`

-When you are done with a step, you may tag it with an annotated tag _before you push_, `git tag -a lab1.step0 -m "Lab 1 Step 0 complete here"`
+When you are done with a step, you may tag it with an annotated tag _before you push_, `git tag -a lab1.step0 -m "lab 1 step 0 complete here"`

 Now, you can push and include your tags with the commits `git push --tags` or `git push origin --tags`